 Despite wildlife-vehicle collisions' threat to human and wildlife safety, the responsibility for implementing these well-tested solutions often falls in a grey area between government agencies, hindering progress.
-In British Columbia there is currently no law or policy that requires MOTI to undertake projects specifically for wildlife, nor does the mandate of MOF include road mitigation.
-This project, known as the Reconnecting the Rockies:BC (RTR:BC), is exceptional as it's led by an innovative partnership that includes multiple government agencies that each have an interest in aspects of wildlife-vehicle collisions, and is also supported by partnerships with Ktunaxa First Nations, industry (Teck), elected officials, the highway contractor, conservation organizations, scientists, and broad community support (including a transportation solutions working group formed in response to the Roadwatch project).
+In British Columbia there is currently no law or policy that requires MOTT to undertake projects specifically for wildlife, nor does the mandate of MOF include road mitigation.
+This project, known as Reconnecting the Rockies:BC (RTR:BC), is exceptional as it's led by an innovative partnership that includes multiple government agencies that each have an interest in aspects of wildlife-vehicle collisions, and is also supported by partnerships with Ktunaxa First Nations, industry (Elk Valley Resources, formerly Teck Coal), elected officials, the highway contractor (Mainroads), conservation organizations (Yellowstone to Yukon and Wildsight), scientists (Biodiversity Pathways and Miistakis Institute), and broad community support (including a transportation solutions working group formed in response to the Roadwatch project).
 These strong partnerships are expanding as the project moves forward.
 The goal of this project is to implement the highway mitigation actions that have been supported by decades of research.
 Further, we intend to use a rigorous before-after-control-impact design (Wauchope et al. 2021) to assess the efficacy of the highway mitigation, both in terms of reducing vehicle-wildlife collisions and supporting population connectivity.
 Generating evidence on the project efficacy will provide critical information for future mitigation investments in other parts of British Columbia and the development of policy to support such actions.